strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deploy-production.md

 Use each of the tabs to review the status of apps, Office apps, Office add-ins, and Office macros.
 In each tabbed view, you can filter the results to show devices that are on track for upgrade (that is, they have no detected issues), those at risk, devices with mixed results, and those in an undetermined state.

-Select **On track** to quickly filter the view to assets that are likely to be ready for deployment based on these criteria:
+Select **On track** to quickly filter the view to assets that are likely to be ready for production deployment based on these criteria:

-- Risk: our pre-upgrade assessment of known risks for updating devices that have this particular asset installed
+- Risk: our pre-upgrade assessment of known risks for updating devices that have this asset installed {link to an "asset" topic?}
-- Health status: our assessment of devices in other deployments that have  this asset installed and whether they experienced problems after the update was installed
+- Health status: our post-upgrade assessment of devices in other deployments and whether they experienced problems after the update was installed.
+For more information about health, see [Monitor the health of updated devices](#montor-the-health-of-updated-devices).

 [![production plan assets view showing "on track"](UDRimages/UDR-prod-assets-ontrack.png)](UDRimages/UDR-prod-assets-ontrack.png)